 For recognition of participation as well as performance at Pool meets.
 The female swimmer with the highest point score wins.

-Juergen Langfieldt
+Juergen Langfeldt

 For recognition of participation as well as performance at Pool meets.
 The male swimmer with the highest point score wins.

-Jackie Ellul
+Jackie Wilkinson

 For recognition of participation as well as performance at Open Water meets.
 The female swimmer with the highest point score wins.